dustinmaas/simple-aiml-workflow/experiment-runner/README.md

 - `default.yaml`: Standard configuration with extended experiment parameters
 - `test.yaml`: Shorter test configuration for quick validation
 - `node_config.yaml`: Configuration for node controllers and connections
+  - This file will depend on the powder experiment setup and the experiments you'd like to run

 ## Usage